 The European Club is located in the garden of Ireland, between the coastal towns of Wicklow and Arklow, about 30 miles south of Dublin.
-It’s Pat Ruddy’s creation and he and his family have stayed there ever since.
-This is a unique experience, a 20-hole links set amongst rugged dunes.
-It opened for play in 1993 with only one thing missing – history.
+It’s Pat Ruddy’s creation, which opened for play in 1993, and he and his family have stayed here ever since.
+This was a unique experience, a 20-hole links set amongst rugged dunes, until the 20-hole configuration was replicated down under in 2010 at Barnbougle Lost Farm.

-Ruddy’s continued involvement with the European Club will no doubt only improve matters; the course needs time to evolve and he will be there to help it on its way.
+Ruddy’s continued involvement with the European Club will no doubt only improve matters; the course is evolving and he will be there to help it on its way.
 We are especially pleased to see that a charming burn has replaced the out-of-place lake in front of the 18th green.
 It’s an old adage to say that many of the holes look so natural that you’d think they’d been there forever, but it’s true.
 Ruddy has done an equally good job here as that of Kyle Phillips at Kingsbarns.

 There is no doubt that Ruddy has a sense of humour – the scorecard is full of witticisms, even the green on the par four 12th is humorous at over 125 yards long, with any three putt being an achievement.
 This is an enjoyable and memorable course.
 Many of the holes are varied and capture one’s attention and there are some great holes too.